smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Overview

-In this exercise, you will configure access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from Internet by installing and configuring Azure AD Application Proxy.
+In this exercise, you will configure access to on-premises Integrated Windows Authentication app (implemented as the default IIS web site) from the internet by installing and configuring Azure AD Application Proxy.
 You will test access to this application by using a Contoso Azure AD tenant user account as well as by using a Fabrikam Azure AD tenant user account configured as a guest account in the Contoso Azure AD tenant.

 ### Task 1: Install and configure Azure AD Application Proxy

-In this task, you will install and configure Azure AD Application Proxy
+In this task, you will install and configure Azure AD Application Proxy.

 1. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.